The Council of Five

 - The United Kingdom of Wonderland

 Each has equal power over the organization’s proceedings.
-At the first meeting of the Council, an attempt was made to elect a leader.
-And the same attempt has been made at every meeting since.
-But, as the representatives from each member nation always vote for themselves, no “supreme leader” of any sort has ever been chosen.
+At the first meeting of the Council, an attempt was made to elect a leader—and the same attempt has been made at every meeting since.
+But, as the representatives from each member nation almost always vote for themselves, no “supreme leader” of any sort was ever chosen—until the election of Bradar Codlacke as Emperor of Eden during the interminably long Fourth Age.

-Each nation considers itself to be God’s gift to humanity, superior to one extent or another over their partners.
+Each nation considers itself superior (to one extent or another) over their partners.
 This leads to an undercurrent of spite and divisiveness in even the least impassioned debates.
 Consequently, there is a lot of yelling at Council meetings—and even an occasional spot of violence.
 Decisions are made only occasionally, with the Council existing mostly for each individual nation to remind the other of what they’ll be up against if they decide to step out of line.

 But, when decisions are made, there is much celebration.
 And a fair amount of drinking.
 Which, of course, often leads to another spot of violence.